COLLEGES & UNIVERSITIES

-Colleges and universities take a leadership role when it comes to “green” building construction, retrofitting existing structures and overall improvement in sustainability.
+Colleges and universities take a leadership role when it comes to “green” building construction, retrofitting existing structures, and overall improvement in sustainability.
 Because of this, many have been eager to make the switch from liquids to solids.
 Like other organizations, higher education institutions are motivated to save financial resources and energy.
-However, with an estimated 17 million students enrolled at over 4,000 Universities and Colleges in the United States, several additional factors set the higher education segment apart.
+However, with an estimated 20 million students enrolled at nearly 6,000 Universities and Colleges in the United States, several additional factors set the higher education segment apart.

 - Solids help enhance the university’s reputation.
 As organizations like AASHE and Center for Green Schools become more well-known and the competition for the best students and faculty intensifies, universities are working to become more attractive by enhancing their reputation.
 Sustainable initiatives and green buildings have become important factors for attracting potential students.

 - Switching to solids provides high visibility.
-Universities appreciate the positive public relations they reveive from making the switch to solids.
-Many university presidents have signed off on the ACUPCC pledge, which makes their success in their journey to being carbon neutral very visible.
+Universities appreciate the positive public relations they receive from making the switch to solids.
+Many university presidents have signed off on the President’s Climate Leadership Commitment, which makes their success in their journey to being carbon neutral very visible.
 Solids beat the drums of liquid chemicals on this journey.

 Water Treatment Challenge:

 One large public university in the eastern United States had been using liquid chemistry water treatment programs to treat their cooling towers and boilers.
-When the university faced implementing OSHA safety mandates associated with their water treatment program, including retention areas, eye wash stations, and showers, the estimates for these improvements ranged from $60,000 to $140,000.
+When the university faced implementing OSHA safety mandates associated with their water treatment program, including retention areas, eyewash stations, and showers, the estimates for these improvements ranged from $30,000 to $70,000.

 Solving the Water Treatment Challenge with Solids:

-After one year of reviewing and testing several alternatives to the existing liquid chemisty program, the university decided to transition to make the switch to solids.
-After nine years of the solids program, the performance results are dramatic.
+After one year of reviewing and testing several alternatives to the existing liquid chemistry program, the university decided to transition to make the switch to solids.
+The performance results are dramatic.
 The solid chemistry program and improved equipment control produced significant savings.